fitabigail/Lamborghini-Deals/README.md

 </br>
 ### Fixed bugs

-- The home page banner was not responsive I fixed the issue with .img-fluid bootstrap class, and on small screens  than 992px will display:none.
+- The home page banner was not responsive I fixed the issue with the .img-fluid bootstrap class, and on small screens,  992px will display: none.
-- The server was give me error 500 as fonts was not supported on static folder.
-So I delete the fonts folder, and I linked a cdn link for Fontawsome on the head.
+- The server was give me error 500 as fonts were not supported on the static folder.
+So I delete the fonts folder, and I linked a CDN link for Fontawsome on the head.
-- The table on dashboard was not show he numbers of inquiries I fixed by adding css style for content counter.
+- The table on the dashboard was not showing the number of inquiries I fixed this by adding css style for the content counter.
-- The table was not responsive I fixed with .table-responsive bootstrap class.
+- The table was not responsive I fixed it with the .table-responsive bootstrap class.

 </br></br>
 ### Not Fixed bugs

-So far I have knwoldge of this bugs:
+So far I have knowledge of these bugs:
-- The search fields shows duplicate options.
+- The search fields show duplicate options.
-- The contact form it is not working properly.
-If the same code is written again and refresh the page the contact form is working properly an a contact form is registred on contact model on admin page.
-I did research, asked student support but at this stage I can  not figured out what can cause this issue.
+- The contact form is not working properly.
+If the same code is written again and refreshes the page the contact form is working properly and a contact form is registered on the contact model on the admin page.
+I did research and asked for student support but at this stage, I can  not figure out what can cause this issue.
-- Messages should fade out but their are not removed until the page refresh.
+- Messages should fade out but they are not removed until the page refresh.
 Was worked at begain but not anymore.
-- The template of page 404 is on top of django.
+- The template of page 404 is on top of Django.

 </br></br>